“He was a wise man who invented beer.” — Plato

 *Only certain beers for some of these companies may be certified organic, or use mostly organic ingredients.

 Propolis Brewing: This brewery is in Port Townsend, Washington, and I would consider this beer to be at the top of the healthy beer list.
+They have access to natural spring water, which I think is a secret ingredient for the best beers.
 I ordered a case of their yarrow beers for my wedding to show you how highly I think of them.
 They also have a monthly ale club.

 Logsdown Farmhouse Brewery: I bought these as gifts for my groomsman.
 They are definitely on the healthy beer list.